keithrabb/Election_Analysis/README.md

   *County with largest number of vote :black_small_square: Denver

-  *Breakdown of the number of votes and the percentage of the total votes each candidate received:
+  *Breakdown of the number of votes & % of the total votes each candidate received (highest to lowest:

     1 Diana DeGette: 272,892 @ 73.8%